 \item \textbf{How can the owner/curator/manager of the dataset be contacted (e.g., email address)?}

 \item \textbf{Is there an erratum?} If so, please provide a link or other access point.

-\item \textbf{Will the dataset be updated (e.g., to correct labeling errors, add new instances, delete instances)?} If so, please describe how often, by whom, and how updates will be communicated to users (e.g., mailing list, GitHub)?
+\item \textbf{Will the dataset be updated (e.g., to correct labeling errors, add new instances, delete instances)?} If so, please describe how often, by whom, and how updates will be communicated to dataset consumers (e.g., mailing list, GitHub)?

-\item \textbf{If the dataset relates to people, are there applicable limits on the retention of the data associated with the instances (e.g., were individuals in question told that their data would be retained for a fixed period of time and then deleted)?} If so, please describe these limits and explain how they will be enforced.
+\item \textbf{If the dataset relates to people, are there applicable limits on the retention of the data associated with the instances (e.g., were the individuals in question told that their data would be retained for a fixed period of time and then deleted)?} If so, please describe these limits and explain how they will be enforced.

 \item \textbf{Will older versions of the dataset continue to be supported/hosted/maintained?} If so, please describe how.
-If not, please describe how its obsolescence will be communicated to users.
+If not, please describe how its obsolescence will be communicated to dataset consumers.

 \item \textbf{If others want to extend/augment/build on/contribute to the dataset, is there a mechanism for them to do so?} If so, please provide a description.
 Will these contributions be validated/verified?
 If so, please describe how.
 If not, why not?
-Is there a process for communicating/distributing these contributions to other users?
+Is there a process for communicating/distributing these contributions to dataset consumers?
 If so, please provide a description.

 \item \textbf{Any other comments?}

 \end{itemize}